Fragen und Antworten

 Sure, no problem.
 You can even get samples for free!
 Just write us a short mail what kind of samples you would like to have and your address, then we send you samples within 24h.

 Absolutely!
 For larger quantities, a consultation is usually necessary.
 Our cloth generator can not currently depict this, so just write a short mail or call us and we can talk through everything with you.

 We also offer this, just write us a short mail, then you will get further instructions from us.

 Where does your cotton come from?

 From Turkey.
-In addition, all cotton fabrics are GOTS certified and thus the cotton is not only "BIO" but also social standards are ensured.
-Similar to Fairtrade products, but for cotton.
+In addition, all cotton fabrics are certified according to one of the highest standards for textiles and thus the cotton is not only "BIO" but it is among other things also social standards are ensured.
+Similar to Fairtrade products, only for cotton.